Breastfed babies and pacifiers - Evidence Based Babie

 What is a pacifier?

-The pros of using a pacifier
+The pros of using a pacifier for your breastfed baby

 Reduced risk of SIDS

-There are some studies that found pacifier use at sleep time decreases the risk of sudden infant death syndrome (SIDS).
-But it is still unclear as to why.
-Pacifier use decreased SIDS risk more when mothers were ≥20 years of age, married, nonsmokers, had adequate prenatal care, and if the infant was ever breastfed.
+In one study, pacifier use decreased the risk of SIDS more when the mothers were ≥ 20 years of age, married, nonsmokers, had adequate prenatal care, and if the infant was ever breastfed.
 So, it’s quite clear that there is an entire criterion that has to be met for it to be truly effective.

 Benefits to NICU babies

-One study has found that giving pacifiers to premature infants and making them listen to lullabies has a positive effect on their transition period to oral feeding, their sucking success and vital signs (peak heart rate and oxygen saturation).
+One study has found that giving pacifiers to premature infants and making them listen to lullabies has a positive effect on their transition period to oral feeding, their sucking success and their vital signs (peak heart rate and oxygen saturation).

 The suck-swallow-breathe coordination is an important skill that every newborn must acquire for feeding success.
 In most cases the development and maintenance of the sucking reflex is not a problem, but sometimes the skill may be compromised due to factors such as long-term mother–infant separation or medical conditions.
 In such situations the use of pacifiers can be considered therapeutic and even provide medical benefits to infants.

-Sucking on hands and digits is an innate behavior seen in babies.
-Non-nutritive sucking provides comfort, state regulation and an opportunity to organize oromotor development.
 More rapid weight gain, lower incidence of necrotizing enterocolitis and earlier hospital discharge have also been attributed to non-nutritive sucking during nasogastric tube feedings.

 It’s important to note that the above research has found non-nutritive sucking beneficial, and not the use of a pacifier itself.
 Non-nutritive sucking is best done at the breast, when possible.